 Thicker layers?
 How can I achieve that?

 One way to reduce layers of coating and thus the costs is, of course, to increase your coating's thickness.
 It is not always true that thicker coatings protect better (and thicker coatings also comes at a cost), but in many cases it is.
-I have personally witnessed the potential achieved with MFC, and this is how it works:
+I have personally witnessed the potential achieved with cellulose fibrils and MFC, and this is how it works:

 - Coating with MFC is highly shear thinning.
 However, after application of the coating, the viscosity recovery is fast to prevent sagging.
 In spray coatings (and all other viscous liquids you want to spray) the anti-sag performance gives producers an opportunity to increase the coating thickness.